SoftwareQuTech/SimulaQron/docs/HeaderFormat.rst

 CQC Interface
 =============

+Here we specifiy the CQC message interface.
+For programming SimulaQron via the CQC Interface using the Python or C provided, you do not need to know the extend of this message format.
+The below will be necessary, if you want to write your own library in another language.
+The easiest way of programming SimulaQron is via the Python CQC lib, so we recommend to get started there.

 Upon establishing a connection to the CQC Backend, the following packet format can be used to issue commands to the simulated quantum network.
 Each interaction to and from the interface starts with a CQC Header, followed by additional headers as appropriate to the message type.

 When accessing the interface directly, you must keep track of qubit IDs for each application ID yourself.
 It is a deliberate choice that the CQC Backend does not itself keep track of qubit or application IDs, leaving such management to you (and indeed higher levels of abstraction if you wish).